Layr-Labs/eigen-agentkit/packages/adapter-eigenda/README.md

   creditsContractAddress?: string;
-  flushInterval?: number;     // How often to flush logs (in ms), default: 10000 maxBufferSize?: number;     // Max logs to buffer before forcing flush, default: 1000 })
+  flushInterval?: number;     // How often to flush logs (in ms), default: 10000 maxBufferSize?: number;     // Max logs to buffer before forcing flush, default: 1000 waitForConfirmation?: boolean; // Don't wait for confirmation by default })
 ```